 Advanced Configuration and Power Interface (ACPI)

-An open-industry specification that provides power management capabilities to a system that enable the operating system to determine when peripheral devices are idle and to utilize ACPI-defined mechanisms for putting the devices into low power modes.
+An open-industry specification that provides power management capabilities to a system that enables the operating system to determine when peripheral devices are idle and to utilize ACPI-defined mechanisms for putting the devices into low power modes.
 The ACPI specification also describes a large number of power states for CPUs, devices, and systems as a whole.
-One feature of the ACPI enables the OS to modify the voltage and frequency of a CPU in response to system load, thus enabling the system's main power-consuming element (the CPU) to vary its power consumption based on system load.
+One feature of the ACPI enables the OS to modify the voltage and frequency of a CPU in response to system load, thus enabling the system’s main power-consuming element (the CPU) to vary its power consumption based on system load.

 Advanced Programmable Interrupt Controller (APIC)

 A device that manages interrupt requests for multiple central processing units (CPUs).
 The APIC decides which request has the highest priority and sends an interrupt to the processor for that request.